CodeChefVIT/interiAR/README.md

-# interiAR
+# ARify-20

-Interior desiging app using Augumented Reality.

-An Application Which Populates the Idea of Interior Designing , Visualizing Objects and Displaying the Suggested Output.
+An Ar Android Application which Visualizes and Sets up the Environment for 3D Models